 - Datetime — date and time (be aware, there should be enabled the Save as timestamp toggle in the fields, from where you get date values);

 - Decimal — fraction number data;

 - Time — time values;

 - Binary — data that is sensitive to the case;

 - Signed — whole numbers, both positive and negative;

 - Unsigned — whole numbers, only positive.

-That is all for the WC Product Query Type of Query Builder.
-Create a product list and display it wherever you want!
+That is all for the WC Product Query Type of the Query Builder.
+Now you can create a product list and display it wherever you want.